Dr Beverley Gibbs

 Fax: +44 (0) 114 222 7890

-Beverley joined the academic staff in 2015 after a 20 year career in practice as a Production Engineer, Programme Manager and Strategic Analyst in manufacturing, applied research, engineering consultancy and mining.
+Beverley joined the academic staff in 2015 after a 20 year career in practice as a Production Engineer, Programme Manager and Strategic Analyst in manufacturing, applied research, engineering consultancy and mining sectors.
 In the Department of Mechanical Engineering, Beverley is Director of Learning and Teaching (Strategy) and Programme Director for the MEng and BEng Mechanical Engineering degrees.
 Her leadership responsibilities span accreditation, pedagogy, curriculum development and employability and her teaching philosophy values an active, connected, social and inspiring learning environment that helps develop engineers with their own sense of purpose.

 In the transition to academia, Beverley completed a PhD in public participation with low-carbon energy technologies in Scotland, sponsored by the ESRC and the Scottish Government.
 In 2013 she was appointed to a Provost’s Postdoctoral Research Fellowship at UCL as a founding member of a new interdisciplinary Department in the Engineering Faculty with research and teaching responsibilities.
 She conducted research on the role of rare earth mining in Greenland’s aims for political and economic independence and has spoken on this topic at numerous international conferences of various disciplines, and provided expert evidence at the UK House of Lords Arctic policy review.
 At UCL Beverley was part of the team that designed the Department’s foundational educational offering and she convened a module on the institutional environments of engineering practice.
 She also contributed to problem-based learning and professional skills modules for undergraduates on the UCL Integrated Engineering Programme.

 Beverley has a B.Eng in Polymer Engineering from Loughborough University, an MBA from Cranfield University, MA and PhD from Nottingham University and a Professional Certificate in Teaching and Learning in Professional and Higher Education from UCL Institute of Education.
-In 1998 she was accredited as a Chartered Engineer through the Institute of Materials, Metals and Mining for her work in manufacturing metrology at the National Physical Laboratory.
+In 1998 she was accredited as a Chartered Engineer through the Institute of Materials, Minerals and Mining, for her work in manufacturing metrology at the National Physical Laboratory, and in 2018 was recognised as a Senior Fellow of the Higher Education Academy.

-Beverley teaches final year and MSc students, including:
+Beverley teaches 4th Year MEng and MSc students, including:

 - Industrial Marketing